When should you start ACT and SAT test prep for your homeschool student?

 If you can achieve that, you can get free college almost anywhere.
 Not only will colleges pay tuition expenses in full, but they can also offer extra stipends beyond books, room and board.

-Another thing to consider: Children in Kansas’ public school system receive free ACT test prep, which can start in middle school or earlier.
+Another item to consider: Children in Kansas’ public school system receive free ACT test prep, which can start in middle school or earlier.

 Homeschoolers unfortunately cannot get this (as of this writing), but we can help prepare our children in many free and low-cost ways … which we’ll cover later in this blog post.